-Note: The installation progress and status displays.
+Note: The CEF downloads automatically.
+The installation progress and status displays.
 Ensure not to initiate any other connection when CEF installation is in progress.

-4. On successful installation of CEF Browser, Yubikey authentication window appears.
+4. On successful installation of CEF Browser, YubiKey authentication window appears.
 Enter Username and Password to Sign In if already registered.
 If not registered, registration page displays.